 In Canada and around the world, individuals regularly face obstacles in order to get the truth out.
 Whether the threats be judicial, physical or otherwise, these dedicated and principled individuals continue to work tirelessly—risking their jobs, their freedom and even their lives—so that the news media remain free.

-At the CJFE Gala: A Night to Honour Courageous Reporting, we present awards to honour those who champion free expression in different ways.
+At the CJFE Gala: A Night to Honour Courageous Reporting on November 27, 2019 we will honour journalists who champion free expression in different ways.
 CJFE has arranged for all recipients to attend the Gala to receive their awards.
 We're proud to announce the following award winners:

 Wa Lone & Kyaw Soe Oo

 Reuters journalists Wa Lone and Kyaw Soe Oo were arrested while working on an investigation into the killing of 10 Rohingya Muslim men and boys by security forces and Buddhist civilians in western Myanmar’s Rakhine State.
 The two journalists had been convicted under the Official Secrets Act and sentenced to seven years in jail.
 Wa Lone and Kyaw Soe Oo have been released and continue their reporting with Reuters.
 Reuters' editor-in-chief said the reporters - who won the prestigious Pulitzer Prize for their work - had become "symbols" of press freedom.

 Wa Lone and Kyaw Soe Oo will be honoured with the International Press Freedom Award for their commitment to human rights, overcoming enormous odds and risking their personal freedom to report the news.